 Some modern instruments that don’t contain lenses are still known as microscopes because they magnify objects.
 For example, the scanning tunnelling microscope and the atomic force microscope measure the shape of a surface by measuring the distance between the microscope’s probe and the surface.
 These microscopes generate images at very high resolution.
 You can learn more about them in the article Nanoscience that introduces our wide range of nanoscience resources.

 Explore microcopes further with these articles:

 The activity Which microscope is best? explores the uses, advantages and limitations of eight types of microscopes.

-Use this site to learn more about lenses and how they magnify.
+Use the Olympus Life Science website to learn more about lenses and how they magnify.